crycode-de/ioBroker.discord/docs/en/README.md

 Using the `.sendReply` state you can send a reply to a previous message.
 To do so, just write the reply message into the state.

-By default the reply will be send for the message which is currently in the corresponding `.messageId` state.
+By default, the reply will be send for the message which is currently in the corresponding `.messageId` state.

 If you want to reply to a specific message, you can write the message ID, followed